Certificate in Psychedelic-Assisted Therapies and Research

 -

-Founded in 2015, CIIS’ Center for Psychedelic Therapies and Research was the first-ever university-affiliated psychedelics certificate program, and after nearly a decade, it is firmly established as the gold standard for post-graduate professional training in psychedelics.
+Founded in 2015, CIIS’ Center for Psychedelic Therapies and Research was the first-ever university-affiliated psychedelics certificate program, and after a decade, it is firmly established as the gold standard for post-graduate professional training in psychedelics.
 Helmed by leading experts, grounded in rigorous study, and committed to safe and legal standards, this program offers cutting-edge education training in an environment focused on belonging.

 -